 Hundreds of girl scouts across the country joined Girl Scouts of the USA CEO Sylvia Acevedo and National Geographic [...]

-We organize and appear in talks, workshops and other events around South Florida to connect scientific experts with the community.
+We organize and appear in talks, workshops and other events around South Florida and beyond to connect scientific experts with the community.

 - Ocean Life Public Lecture - March 5, 2020